-This week, to mark the launch of SYN: State of the Youth Nation, YouthSight’s new research tool tracking opinions, behaviours and trends among UK 16-24s, we’ve examined young people’s feelings on the topic.
+To mark the launch of SYN: State of the Youth Nation, YouthSight’s new research tool tracking opinions, behaviours and trends among UK 16-24s, we’ve examined young people’s feelings on the topic.

 The media debate is often polarised and loud.
 But away from the noise, what do an emerging generation of young adults think?
 Read on to discover how many young women (and men) consider themselves feminists and whether they think feminism is necessary.
 We’re sharing ten new morsels from SYN, including a top ten list of today’s feminist icons.
 Over 1,000 UK 16-24s took part in this research.
 See our research below, then download our free infographic to find out which 10 females millennial women find most inspiring.

 Only 4% of young men and 1% of young women disagree or are not sure about the idea of gender equality.
 This generation may be more likely to agree with gender equality than older generations, but not to a greater extent; a broad-sample survey of Americans last year found that just 9% did not agree with gender equality.